zklim/aleo-deploy-workshop/README.md

 ### Get Testnet Tokens

-If you are participating in a live workshop, you will be given a wallet and testnet tokens to use.

-If you are not participating in a live workshop, or you prefer to do this part yourself, you can get testnet tokens by using the [Aleo Faucet](https://faucet.aleo.org/).
+You can get testnet tokens by using the [Aleo Faucet](https://faucet.aleo.org/).

 ## Deployment Demo